Gerdofal/foundryvtt-cyberpunkred/translation_changes.md

     - CPRED.dierollcommandhint
       - FROM: Defaults to d10x10.
 Adjust if you want to remove exploding (d10)
       - TO: Defaults to d10xo10.
 Adjust to d10x10 if you want infinitely exploding, or to d10 to remove exploding completely.
 Use other options with caution.
+    - CPRED.youmayset
+      - FROM: You may set the following settings for this sheet:
+      - TO: You may set the following settings for this sheet (Click boxes to change):

   - ADDED:
     - CPRED.rof